imhotepio/k9salpha/docs/_topics/skins.markdown

 ## <img src="/assets/sections/overview.png" width="auto" height="32"/> Overview

-You can style K9s based on your own sense of look and style.
-Skins are YAML files, that enable a user to change the K9s presentation layer.
+You can style K9s𝞪based on your own sense of look and style.
+Skins are YAML files, that enable a user to change the K9s𝞪presentation layer.
 Skin files live in your `$HOME/.k9s` folder.
 You can specify a general skin file `skin.yml` that applies to all your clusters or cluster specific skins that are named after the cluster you are connecting to.
 If a skin file exists for your cluster then the skin will be loaded if not the stock skin remains in effect.
-So if your want different K9s look and feel on a per cluster basis and say your cluster is named `fred` then your skin file name should be named `$HOME/.k9s/fred_skin.yml`.
-Below is a sample skin file, more skins are available in the [skins](https://github.com/derailed/k9s/tree/master/skins) directory in the K9s repo.
+So if your want different K9s𝞪look and feel on a per cluster basis and say your cluster is named `fred` then your skin file name should be named `$HOME/.k9s/fred_skin.yml`.
+Below is a sample skin file, more skins are available in the [skins](https://github.com/derailed/k9s/tree/master/skins) directory in the K9s𝞪repo.

 Colors can be defined as named colors (see table below) or using an hex representation.
 To preserve your terminal session background color, we've added a color named `default` to indicate a transparent background color if so desired.

 <div class="center">
   <img src="/assets/skins/dracula.png" align="center" width="600" height="auto">
   <br/>
-  K9s Dracula skin
+  K9s𝞪Dracula skin
 </div>

 <br/>